anythingpossible71/triples-ansdroid-safe-site-blocker/docs/DRTM.md

 ---

 **Lesson:**
 > Never use a third-party library in your code before adding it to your build.gradle dependencies and syncing Gradle.

+---

+## Issue: Card background color change not visible in app

+### Root Cause Analysis
+- **What happened:**
+  - We updated the website card background color using `android:background` on `MaterialCardView`, but did not see the change reflected in the app.
+- **Why it happened:**
+  - `MaterialCardView` does not use `android:background` for its card background.
+Instead, it uses the `app:cardBackgroundColor` attribute.
+  - Setting `android:background` only affects the view background, not the card's actual background color, which is drawn by the Material library.
+  - This is a common pitfall when working with Material Components in Android.

+### How to Fix
+1. **Use the correct attribute:**
+   - Set the card background color using `app:cardBackgroundColor` instead of `android:background`.
+   - Example:
+     ```xml
+     <com.google.android.material.card.MaterialCardView
+         ...
+         app:cardBackgroundColor="@color/card_white"
+         ...>
+     ```
+2. **Rebuild and rerun the app** to see the change.

+### How to Avoid This in the Future
+- **Always check the official documentation for the correct attributes for Material Components.**
+- **If a UI change is not visible, review the component's documentation and attribute precedence.**
+- **Search for component-specific attributes (e.g., `cardBackgroundColor` for `MaterialCardView`).**
+- **Test small changes incrementally and verify after each change.**

+---

+**Lesson:**
+> When working with Material Components, always use the component-specific attributes for styling (e.g., `app:cardBackgroundColor` for cards) instead of generic Android attributes.